Umar-Waseem/airflow-data-extraction-pipeline/README.md

 # Airflow Data Extraction Pipeline
-This project automates a data extraction lifecycle from extracting data, transforming it, saving it to versioning the data with dvc and code with git.
+This project automates a data extraction lifecycle from extracting data, transforming it, saving it while versioning the data with dvc and code with git.

 ## How To Run?
 - Install the necessary libraries from `requirements.txt` file